 Grady J. Flattmann, Attorneys at Law, LLC, provides knowledgeable and aggressive legal representation for individuals who have been injured while working on the water or for clients whose family member was killed in an offshore workplace accident.

 Working on the water presents unique opportunities for serious injuries.
-Some of the most common accidents we see off the Louisiana coast include the following:
+Some of the most common accidents our maritime injury lawyer sees off the Louisiana coast include the following:

-No matter how you were injured--or a loved one was killed or injured--while working on the water, an experienced maritime attorney can help you recover the benefits you deserve under the Jones Act or other maritime laws.
+No matter how you were injured--or a loved one was killed or injured--while working on the water, an experienced maritime attorney may be able to help you recover the benefits you may deserve under the Jones Act or other maritime laws.

 Mr. Flattmann has practiced law since 2005.
 He has a thorough knowledge of maritime law, including the Jones Act, a federal law that governs the liability of marine employers and operators for work-related injuries that occur to seamen.
 Benefits under the Jones Act include lost wages (maintenance), loss of earning capacity, medical bills (cure), rehabilitation, disability, pain and suffering, and loss of quality of life.

-Other legislation that may apply to your maritime case includes:
+Other laws that may apply to your maritime case includes: